-A big area of focus at SnapEDA is to provide transparency into the quality of models, and hence why we released our patent-pending verification checker.
+A big area of focus at SnapEDA is to provide transparency into the quality of models, and hence why we released our patented verification checker.
 This set of automated checks is available on every single part page and will check for common issues, such as silkscreen to pin overlaps.
 Please review this before downloading, but also be sure to verify the dimensions yourself to ensure it suits your application and company specific requirements.
 Learn more about the checker in this blog post.

 Finally, we architected SnapEDA to be able to handle various standards and library preferences dynamically, and therefore it is our intent to be able to support more customizability moving forward.
 Please let us know if you have particular preferences that should be incorporated.